 - The BTEC Business course is designed to introduce pupils to the world of business, how it operates, market research, finance, trends and branding. - The course has 1 exam, 1 hour online, and it is worth 25% of the qualification.
 The exam is held in Year 10.
 Additionally, you will complete 3 units worth 75% of your final grade. - The topics studied in Year 10 are; Unit 1 Introduction to Business; exploring how businesses operate, considering market research and the marketing mix.
-Unit 2 Finance for business; understanding costs involved in businesses, how businesses plan for success, how they measure success and identify areas for improvement. - The topics studied in Year 11 are; Unit 3 Enterprise in the Business World; knowing why trends and current business environment may impact on a business, plan an idea for a new business and presenting a business model for a business start-up.
-Unit 4 Branding includes advanced features of the marketing mix pupils use the research to create a brand for their business developed in Unit 3.
+Unit 2 -Finance for business; understanding costs involved in businesses, how businesses plan for success, how they measure success and identify areas for improvement. - The topics studied in Year 11 are; Unit 3 Enterprise in the Business World; knowing why trends and current business environment may impact on a business, plan an idea for a new business and presenting a business model for a business start-up.